 A look at the races:

 Credit Will Leer, victor of the 2014 Wanamaker Mile in 3:52, for racing the “B” heat in the mile at Millrose.
 When Leer won the Wanamaker, his facial hair brought a bit of the wilderness to the race.
 Now clean shaven and representing UnderArmor, not Nike, Leer modestly ran near the back of the pack for the first half before moving out and moving up from seventh to first (excluding the rabbit) on the fifth lap.
 The tide turned, and Leer’s competitors rushed back over the last quarter.
-Amos Berlesmeyer ran 56 seconds for the last 400 and won in 3:59.
+Amos Berlesmeyer ran 56 seconds over the final two loops and won in 3:59.
 Leer ran 59 and 4:02, for fifth.
-For an elite miler, five years is a long time, and for an elite mile so is ten seconds.
+For an elite miler, five years is a long time, and so is ten seconds.

 Leer’s wife Aisha Praught-Leer attempted to defend her crown in the women’s 3000m after winning a three-way photo finish last year.
-On the third lap Emma Coburn, who was second last year, and Elinor Purrier tumbled to the track, spotting the field three seconds.
-Now the race was on, the question being whether they could cover the gap, which takes calming the nerves and superior form and fitness to the competition.
-Mo did it at Rio in the 5,000, but it’s tough to be like Mo.
+On the third lap Emma Coburn, second last year, and Elinor Purrier tumbled to the track, spotting the field three seconds.
+Now the race was on, the question being whether they could cover the gap.
+Mo did it after falling at Rio in the 5,000, but it’s tough to be like Mo.
 Praught-Leer, left alone to do the work in front, was unable to pull off another tight finish, as University of Wisconsin junior Alicia Monson ran the fastest last lap (31 seconds) for the surprise win (8:45).

 Another Badger, Australia’s Morgan McDonald, ran the fastest last lap of the men’s 3,000m, but Grant Fisher beat him to the line by a tenth of a second, both finishing in 7:42, in the race in which Campbell fell.

-Brazier took it out hard with a sub-50 first quarter, but Michael Saruni was able to stay within range.
-Brazier got his record, running 1:44.41, but not the win, as Saruni, whose form late in the race brings to mind the raw speed and superhuman effort of Nijel Amos from the London Olympics, slipped by late in the race to run 1:43.98.
+Brazier took it out hard with a sub-50 first quarter, shadowed by Michael Saruni.
+Brazier got his record, running 1:44.41, but not the win, as Saruni, whose flailing late-race form resembled Nijel Amos’ from the London Olympics, slipped by late, finishing in 1:43.98.

-Germany’s Konstanze Klosterhalfen, the 21 year-old German phenom, gobbled up the rabbit quickly in the women’s Wanamaker Mile, passing her before the race was even halfway done.
-Last year’s top two Wanamaker Mile finishers, Colleen Quigley and Kate Grace of the Bowerman Track Club, led the chase, but “Koko” did to them what she had done to Jenny Simpson recently in the 5,000m, leaving them far behind.
+Germany’s Konstanze Klosterhalfen, the 21 year-old German phenom, caught the rabbit quickly in the women’s Wanamaker Mile before the race was even halfway done.
+Last year’s top two finishers, Colleen Quigley and Kate Grace of the Bowerman Track Club, gave chase, but Koko dispatched them convincingly, as she had done to Jenny Simpson recently in the 5,000m.

 Given how Klausterhalfen, the one non-American in the race, has treated these Yankees, perhaps it’s time for the Americans to bring in the Houlihan.

-A telling aspect of Yomif Kejelcha’s meet-shattering record win in 3:48.45, one that left him just a hundredth of a second off Hicham El Guerrouj’s mark, was how he gapped not only Cheserek and Nike Oregon Project teammate Clayton Murphy, the two bold enough to try to go with him, but how he put the chase pack of extremely talented runners so far behind.
+A telling aspect of Kejelcha’s meet-shattering record win in 3:48.45, one that left him just a hundredth of a second off Hicham El Guerrouj’s mark, was how he gapped not only Cheserek and Nike Oregon Project teammate Clayton Murphy, the two bold enough to try to go with him, but how he left the following chase pack of extremely talented runners so far behind.